Catkin Packages#

 catkin_package()

-We now have a catkin package inside a catkin workspace in a ROS-capable DTProject.
-We will now add our code by adding ROS nodes to our catkin package.
+We now have a Catkin package inside a Catkin workspace in a ROS-capable DTProject.
+We can now proceed to add ROS nodes.